AnimeshSinha1309/aicrowd-racing/readme.md

 ## Local Evaluation
-- Participants can run the evaluation protocol for their agent locally with or without any constraint, to benchmark their agent's efficiency privately.
+- Participants can run the evaluation protocol for their agent locally with or without any constraint posed by the Challenge to benchmark their agents privately.
+- Remember to start the simulator first, by executing `bash <simulator_path>/ArrivalSim-linux-0.7.1.188691/LinuxNoEditor/ArrivalSim.sh -openGL`.
-- Participants may familiarize themselves with the code base by trying out the random agent, as a minimal example, by running `python rollout.py`.
+- Participants can familiarize themselves with the code base by trying out the random agent, as a minimal example, by running `python rollout.py`.
 - Upon finishing the `select_action` method in the agent class, one should be able to execute the `evaluation_routine` method in `rollout.py`.
 - One should write the training procedures in the `training` method in the agent class, and then one can execute the `training_routine` method in `rollout.py`.